Sachidananda-17/Connect_Celeb/README.md

 ## Features:
- - The Celebrity created by a respective user can be used by logined User in the  web application
+ - The Celebrity created by a respective user can be used by any logined User in the  web application
 - But the User who had created the model has the only access to edit or delete the companion information from the application.

 ## To Create your own Celebrity